The Assassin’s Pride Season 2 anime can’t come fast enough for fans wanting to know what happens next to Kufa Vampir and Melida Angel.

 There are other various details skipped by the anime that better-explained people’s behavior.
 One major difference with the books is that Melida was directly involved in preparing the stained glass that announced the names of the competitors so it was more natural for her fellow students to be suspicious of Melida.

 Both light novel Volume 2 and Episode 4 introduced the story about the Luna Lumiere Selection Tournament between the advanced students of St. Friedeswiede and its sister school, Saint D’autriche Girls’ school.
-Episode 5 finished that story arc.
+Episode 5 finished that story arc, but only by skipping a lot of content.

 The good news is that there is already plenty of source material available for creating Assassin’s Pride Season 2.
 In fact, at the rate at which new light novels are being released annually, by 2020 there should be enough books for even Assassin’s Pride Season 3.